MostafaIibrahim/Java_AndroidAutomotive-Track/Java_Notes/OOP_Session/ReadMe.md

 p.sum();
 ```
 - In Compilation --> Compiler will check as a text, that everything exist, that check if p has member called setNo1,2, sum --> Successfull.
-- In run tiime --> Depend on the object we will make late binding which will link to object member.
+- In run time --> Depend on the object we will make late binding which will link to object member.
 - **Late Binding** is the process of linking the method call to the method at runtime.

 - Java works in dynamic/late binding which is linking in runtime that's why Java don't have virtual Keyword but her effect exists because all of them are Virtual bu default.

-**When I try to polymorphism a member funtion so we have to make our parent member method to be abstrac method which will enforece to child to make an implementation to it. so that the class should be identified to be abstract class.**
+**When I try to polymorphism a member funtion so we have to make our parent member method to be abstract method which will enforece to child to make an implementation to it. so that the class should be identified to be abstract class.**
 - Abstract class could never create an object.
 - **Abstract class: Class may contain zero or more abstract methods and/or zero or more concrete-have body- methods**